-AGNOSTOS TRIAL is a multicentric phase 2 randomized trial with a ‘pick-the-winner design’ in chemo-naive patients with cancer of unknown primary.
+A Phase II, Randomized, Multicenter Study to Assess the Efficacy of Nab-paclitaxel-based Doublet as First Line Therapy in Patients With Cancer of Unknown Primary (CUP).
+120 patients.
 It will assess the efficacy of the two best active single agent – carboplatin or gemcitabine – added to an innovative taxane back bone (nab-Paclitaxel).

 AGNOSTOS TRASLATIONAL COMPANION STUDY will deploy the extensive genomic work-up of enrolled patients to pinpoint common denominators of the hypermetastatic phenotype and it will exploit patient-derived-xenograft for an in-depth molecular characterization of these tumors, with the potential to unravel the molecular link between cancer stemness and the hypermetastatic phenotype.

 If you need help to find the contact details of a particular centre involved with the trial you can contact Dr. Filippo Montemurro or Dr. Elena GEUNA

 Istituto di Candiolo, Fondazione Piemonte Oncologia (FPO), IRCCS, Italy